Matt LeBlanc: Personal life

 LeBlanc has an extensive interest in cars, and worked as a carpenter before acting.
 In the mid-1990s, he dated actress Kate Hudson.
 He married Melissa McKnight, a British-born American model and a divorced single mother of two children, in May 2003.
 They had been introduced to each other in 1997 by McKnight's friend, Kelly Phillips (wife of actor Lou Diamond Phillips).
 LeBlanc proposed to her a year later.
 Their daughter, born in 2004, began suffering seizures at eight months old.
 By the time she was two years old, the condition, thought to be due to cortical dysplasia, had mostly subsided.
 LeBlanc and McKnight divorced in October 2006, citing irreconcilable differences.

 LeBlanc met actress Andrea Anders in 2004, while she was co-starring as his friend and eventual love interest on Joey.
 The pair eventually embarked on a relationship, which was confirmed in 2006 following LeBlanc's divorce from his wife Melissa McKnight.
 After over eight years as a couple, LeBlanc announced at the start of 2015 that he and Anders had separated several months earlier.

+LeBlanc was in a six-year-long relationship with Aurora Mulligan until 2022.

 LeBlanc started getting gray hair around the second season of Friends and dyed his hair throughout the course of the series.
 Once the spin-off series Joey ended, he stopped dyeing his hair.

 LeBlanc primarily resides in Pacific Palisades, Los Angeles.